Sartana: Overview

 In the official Sartana films, Sartana is a gunfighter and gambler who appears to have supernatural abilities which he uses to trick his rivals.
 These include appearing in improbable and even physically impossible places, such as in I am Sartana, Your Angel of Death, when Sartana is seen by the banker Sims through a window in the distance, and then suddenly enters the room.

 Of all the Spaghetti Western characters, Kevin Grant wrote in his book Any Gun Can Play that Sartana's personality and traits are sustained and developed among the official films.
 Film historian and critic Roberto Curti noted that Sartana loses some of his more menacing traits featured in his first film, but still retains his catchphrase "I am your pallbearer".
-In the second film, Sartana was described by Curti as being a "conjurer of the Wild West" who was able to turn various objects into weapons, ranging from spoons to a wheel of a cart.
-In the third film the series, Sartana's appearance changes with the character now having a black bow-tie and often resorts to disguises.
-Sartana would continue to resort to his conjurer tricks in the film making his tiny pistol appear out of unexpected places including a hat, a boot and a loaf of bread.
-In the fourth film, Sartana has a moustache and continue to eschew ordinary objects as weaponized gadgets such as his razor sharp playing cards.
+In the second film, Sartana is described by Curti as being a "conjurer of the Wild West" who is able to turn various objects, from spoons to a cartwheel, into weapons.
+In the third film the series, Sartana's appearance changes, with the character now wearing a black bow-tie, and he often resorts to disguises.
+Sartana would continue to resort to his conjurer tricks in the film, making his tiny pistol appear out of such unexpected places as a hat, a boot, and a loaf of bread.
+In the fourth film, Sartana has a moustache and continues to use seemingly ordinary objects as weaponized gadgets, such as razor-sharp playing cards.